Features: 7 TXT Corruption buttons, 1 TXT Corruption WET/DRY knob, 6 FX knobs & 7 alternate TXT Corruption magnet switches.

-Following on the heels of the long extinct v1 (Video Studio 500) & the recently revived v2 (JVC JX-t88) and originally slated as the keyboard-less Televandalist (last spring already) the Dead Language v3 brings dynamic glitch titling back to BPMC.
+The Dead Language v3 glitch video titler and fx processor brings dynamic glitch titling back to BPMC.
 Each DL has had it’s own unique titling style and aesthetic.
-While the v1 & v2 favored minimalism in their features & appearance I would put the Videonics Titlemaker 2000 (on which the v3 is based) on the more sophisticated end of the spectrum.
-If you hit the demo button you will immediately notice that this thing does not fuck around.
-Compared to other character generators of it’s era this thing reigns supreme with an extensive assortment of fonts, sizes, colors, textures, backgrounds, scene transitions, pages… you name it.
-Where as you NEEDED the original manual to decipher the obscure operational procedures of the JVC JX-T88 you can just dive right in on the Titlemaker 2000.
-Videonics succeeded in creating a very intuitive product.
+While the v1 & v2 favored minimalism in their features & appearance I would put the Videonics TM2K (on which the v3 is based) on the more sophisticated end of the spectrum.
+If you hit the demo button you will immediately notice that this thing does not fuck around and reigns supreme with an extensive assortment of fonts, sizes, colors, textures, backgrounds, scene transitions, pages… you name it.

-This entire text corruption experience is further heightened by on board animated backgrounds; rainbows, starfall, twinkling stars, oscillating color bars… all sorts of amazing shit that when combined with glitch FX take your broken dreams to a whole new level.
+This entire text corruption experience is further heightened by on board animated backgrounds; rainbows, starfall, twinkling stars, oscillating color bars… all sorts of amazing shit.
+Don’t sleep.
+Do peep.